 North Dakota Defense Lawyers Association

-Minnesota, North Dakota, Wisconsin and Three Affiliated Tribes.
+Minnesota, North Dakota, and Wisconsin.
 U.S. Supreme Court.
 U.S. District Court: Minnesota, Illinois (Central District), North Dakota, and Wisconsin.

 Honors & Awards